emwu1024/resippy/README.md

 17. Currently following this multer MERN tutorial: https://www.youtube.com/watch?v=srPXMt1Q0nY - really brilliantly explained
 18. Will use server storage + multer + sharp for now for MVP, on the backlog will add looking into implementing S3
 19. The string of base64 stored in mongo actually works so there isn't the need for multer that I thought there was, that being said it's nice for additional validation and learnings so I have started that implementation on a separate branch to decide if I want to keep it or not
+20. May need to abandon the multer branch, base64 works with tiptap and displaying the images saved in mongo, but it's harder to get multer to process the base 64 image -> Next steps: navigate back to the WYSIWYG branch and fix other issues such as required fields